texfaq/texfaq.github.io/FAQ-landscape.md

 dimensions, but also to instruct the output device to print the strange page differently.

-There are two ''ordinary'' mechanisms for doing two slight variations of landscape typesetting:
+There are two "ordinary" mechanisms for doing two slight variations of landscape typesetting: